avatarneil/Jest-2-Testrail/README.md

 <br>This file should be created in your project's root folder.
 <br>Parameters are defined as 'project_id', which is the id of your project on TestRail,
 <br>and 'suite_id', which is the id of the suite that should be included in the test run.
+<br>This suite_id is used as a fallback if suite_id is unavailable from a parent describe block.

 ```javascript
 module.exports = {